Staying Connected: Communicating from Abroad Has Never Been Easier

 The other direction taken towards cheaper communication over the phone involved a program that is easily downloaded to any computer.
-Companies such as Skype and Gizmo5 have taken advantage of VoIP technology by creating a program that supports various forms of communication once downloaded to a PC or Mac.
-With either company you receive a phone number from your place of choice; Skype offers 21 country options while Gizmo5 offers 60.
+Skype has taken advantage of VoIP technology by creating a program that supports various forms of communication once downloaded to a PC or Mac.
+You may receive a phone number from your place of choice; Skype offers many country options.
 Your phone number remains your personal number for the length of account activity.
 For example, my Skype phone number is based in Lake Tahoe, California even though I live in Bariloche, Argentina.
 People calling from the U.S. often do not realize that the Californian number they called is ringing 7,000 miles away.
 A personal IM id, voice mail, and Instant Messenger are also included with the private phone number.

-There are two major differences between companies like Skype and Gizmo5 as opposed to Comcast and Vonage.
-Skype, as well as Gizmo5, work by running closed source software, meaning that they are run by independent programs that can be downloaded to any computer.
+There are two major differences between Skype as opposed to Comcast and Vonage.
+Skype works by running closed source software, meaning that they are run by independent programs that can be downloaded to any computer.
 They also have compatibility with cell phones; Skype has its own cell phone (Skypephone) and Gizmo5 works with your mobile phone.
 Comcast and Vonage, on the other hand, work off of a high speed Internet connection via a phone adapter plugged into a router.
 Also, Comcast and Vonage are only applicable to residents of the United States, Canada and the U.K.

 Despite variations in companies, the majority of people living abroad use either Skype or Vonage.
 Sergio, a member of Buenos Aires Expat Forum, expresses his findings when he says that “Vonage is fantastic.
 You can choose any area code and speak through a phone, just as though you are in the US.
 For USD$30 a month you have unlimited calls to the U.S., Canada and Puerto Rico plus unlimited fixed phone calls to the U.K., Ireland, Spain, Italy, and France (no charge for calls to cell phones in North America but to Europe there is a charge—not to fixed phones).
 It's an incredible service that really reduces distances.”

 Others prefer Skype.
 Another associate of the forum, Allcraz, uses Skype.
 “I call through the Internet using Skype.
 I can call land lines and cell phones anywhere for a small fee or talk computer to computer for free.”
-For the world traveler Skype or Gizmo5 may offer more flexibility.
+For the world traveler Skype may offer more flexibility.
 Skype offers instant messaging, video conferencing, call forwarding, and cheaper prices for a personal phone number and long distance coverage.
-Gizmo5 additionally offers compatibility with other VoIP operations, a free built in recording system, access to LiveJournal (a virtual internet community where you can create a blog, journal or diary), and is recognizable (unlike other companies) as the correct phone number on some inbound United States caller-ids.

 In addition to VoIP there is also a service available for renting a cell phone that is capable of global service.
 Global Phone Works offers both cell and satellite phones at competitive prices.
 The company will ship the phone, chargers, a converter, and business cards with the cell number to your address before travel departure date.
 They have programs for short term trips and a yearly contract for longer stays.